ALICE!

 10. "Headlines" (3:18)

 It's 1980 and Alice Cooper decides he is no longer going to be the king of shock rock, but rather he is going to reinvent himself as a new waver.
 (Sure glad he got over that!)
 So, Alice hooks up with The Cars producer Roy Thomas Baker to put out this synth led rock n' roll album.
-I suppose I should hate this disc, but I do not.
+The truth of the matter is, a lot of the big 1970's hard rock and heavy metal band suffered from identity crisis in the early 80's with many bands adopting styles that were popular at the time, basically seeing the need to stay relevant.
+As such, I suppose I should hate this disc, but I do not.
 My only defense is pure nostalgia as I use to own this on vinyl as a kid.
-Really though, despite the fact that this disc sounds so unlike Alice Cooper, it actually has a plethora of good songs and lots of hooks.
-There is even the token rocker in "Grim Facts."
-Must mention though, that this is one short album clocking in at under 30 min.
-This disc is pretty rare in the US, but is available as an import.
-Sells on eBay for around $15-$20.
+Really though, despite the fact that this disc sounds so unlike Alice Cooper, it actually has a plethora of good songs and ton of undeniable hooks.
+There is even the token hard rocker in "Grim Facts."
+"Flush the Fashion" is one short "full length" album clocking in at under 30 min.

 Special Forces Alice Cooper - Special Forces (Warner Bros.)
 1981